Conker's Bad Fur Day: Gameplay

-Conker's Bad Fur Day is a platform game, its latest sections featuring elements of shooters.
+Conker's Bad Fur Day is a platform game, its later sections featuring elements of shooters.
 The player controls Conker the Squirrel through a series of three-dimensional levels.
 The game features an overworld where players can transition from one level to another, although many are initially blocked off until Conker earns a certain amount of cash.
 Each level is an enclosed area in which the player can freely explore to find tasks to do.
 The gameplay mostly relies on figuring out a way to help other characters by completing a linear sequence of challenges.
 These challenges may include defeating a boss, solving puzzles, gathering objects, and racing opponents, among others.
 The result is always a cash reward, which aids access to other areas in the overworld.

 As compared to the player characters in Rare's previous platform games Banjo-Kazooie and Donkey Kong 64, Conker's abilities are simpler.
 The player can run, jump, and smack enemies with a frying pan.
 Conker can also swim underwater for a limited period of time, climb ladders or ropes, and push objects.
-To regain lost health, Conker can eat pieces of "anti-gravity" Chocolate that are scattered throughout the levels.
+To regain lost health, Conker can eat pieces of "anti-gravity" chocolate that are scattered throughout the levels.
 The game employs "context-sensitive" pads that allow Conker to gain different, temporary abilities when pressing the "B" button atop them.
 For instance, in the beginning of the game, by pressing the B button on the first pad he encounters, Conker drinks some Alka-Seltzer to wipe out his hangover, at which point players can proceed forward.
 Some pads can turn Conker into an anvil to slam into the ground, while others pull out his shotgun, blow torch, throwing knives, and slingshot.
 They also serve to inform players of what needs to be done next.